-Pitney Bowes Inc. and its subsidiaries (the company) operate in four reportable segments: Mailing and Integrated Logistics, Office Solutions, Mortgage Servicing and Capital Services.
-The company operates in the United States and outside the U.S. Financial information concerning revenue, operating profit and identifiable assets by reportable segment and geographic area appears on pages 54 to 56 of the Pitney Bowes Inc. 1998 Annual Report to Stockholders and is incorporated herein by reference.
+Pitney Bowes Inc. and its subsidiaries (the company) operate in three reportable segments: Mailing and Integrated Logistics, Office Solutions, and Capital Services.
+The company operates in the United States and outside the U.S. Financial information concerning revenue, operating profit and identifiable assets by reportable segment and geographic area appears on pages 53 to 55 of this Form 8-K.

 Mailing and Integrated Logistics.

 Mailing and Integrated Logistics includes revenues from the sale and financing of mailing equipment, related supplies and services, and the rental of postage meters.
 Products are sold, rented or financed by the company, while supplies and services are sold.
 Some of the company's products are sold through dealers outside the U.S.